The music player below has an audio version for everyone who is like me and hates to sit there reading, just hit play after it loads 😉

 I look forward to sharing many more moments with you of triumph, challenges and just music that I’ve written about other moments that have touched me.
 And that exchange is really the whole purpose to my musical journey, because there is nothing better than knowing that something original you wrote is being heard, whether by a celebrity, a fellow bass player, or a music fan who just wants that feeling- just as long as it’s felt, by someone else.

 So here’s hoping that you are part of that journey.
-If you’d like to hear a huge milestone of that journey, click here to listen to my ‘Dreaming Seed’ album.
+If you’d like to hear the most recent milestone of that journey, click hear to listen to my most recent album, ‘Run Fast and Swerve’.

 Thank you for being a listener and for making it all matter.